2019 Colby Commencement Schedule of Events

 What is the rain plan?

-In inclement weather, the ceremony will be conducted in Wadsworth Gymnasium at the Alfond Athletic Center, and live-streamed to overflow seating in the adjoining field house.
+In inclement weather, the ceremony will take place at an alternative location on campus and live-streamed to overflow seating in other on-campus venues.
 Each senior will be issued three rain tickets.
 The decision to move the ceremony will be made very early Sunday and posted at colby.edu and the College’s social media accounts: Facebook, Twitter, Instagram.

 How do I get meal tickets?

 Graduating seniors are guests of the College for all meals during Commencement Weekend.
 Three special meals are offered: a lobster bake Friday evening, a banquet Saturday evening, and a luncheon Sunday following commencement.
 Guests may purchase tickets to the lobster bake and the banquet.
 There is no charge for the luncheon, but advance registration is requested.
 Reservations are recommended for all special meals on campus this weekend.

 Families and guests may eat Saturday and Sunday breakfast and Saturday lunch at Dana dining hall.
 Meal prices are: breakfast $6; lunch $8.
 Children five and under are free; ages six to 11 are half-price.